What is a Vibratome (Vibrating Microtome)?

 Vibratome Setup & Demo Video

-Frequently Asked Questions
+Frequently Frequently Asked Questions About Vibrating Microtomes

-- Can vibratomes cut live brain tissue?
+- Can vibratomes or vibrating microtomes cut live brain tissue?

 - Yes.
 Vibratomes are widely used to cut live, unfixed brain, heart, lung, liver slices for electrophysiology, imaging, and culture.
 Their low-vibration motion helps preserve synaptic and structural integrity during slicing.